Full dataset for all states 2001-2016

 The estimate helps acknowledge the millions of individuals who dedicate their time, talents, and energy to making a difference.
 Charitable organizations can use this estimate to quantify the enormous value volunteers provide.

-According to the Corporation for National and Community Service, about 62.8 million Americans, or 25.3 percent of the adult population, gave 7.9 billion hours of volunteer service worth $184 billion in 2014.
+According to the Corporation for National and Community Service, about 63 million Americans gave 8 billion hours of volunteer service worth $193 billion.
 For the latest information, please see volunteeringinamerica.gov.

 Stay informed with the latest from Independent Sector!